The Standardisation of Derivatives

 Read Post

-Operationalising CDM – Part II
+Operationalising CDM – Part IV

-This blog is the second in a series exploring how Tokenovate is operationalising the FINOS Common Domain Model (CDM).
-The first post in the series can be found here.
-In this entry, Stephen Ashworth, Chief Commercial Officer at Tokenovate, examines the commercial strategy underpinning our platform and the tangible financial benefits for our clients. …
+This blog is the fourth and final entry in our series exploring how Tokenovate is operationalising the FINOS Common Domain Model (CDM).
+In this entry, Steve Haigh, Chief Technology Officer at Tokenovate, examines the technological implementation of CDM within our platform, explaining how CDM - through interoperability - can help deliver automation, transparency, and efficiency…

 Read Post